-- A clear explanation of the relationship between employees and the school. - Description of the school leader and teacher evaluation plans, or outline of such plans, which align with the Student Success Act as defined by state law. - A compensation and benefits plan or outline of such a plan that is aligned with Florida's Student Success Act and will attract and retain quality staff. - Procedures that are likely to result in the hiring of highly-effective personnel. - Policies and procedures that hold staff to high professional standards or a plan to develop such policies and procedures. - An effective plan to address any leadership or staff turnover.
+- A clear explanation of the relationship between employees and the school. - Description of the school leader and teacher evaluation plans, or outline of such plans, which align with the Student Success Act as defined by state law. - A compensation and benefits plan or outline of such a plan that is aligned with Florida's Student Success Act, and will attract and retain quality staff. - Procedures that are likely to result in the hiring of highly-effective personnel. - Policies and procedures that hold staff to high professional standards or a plan to develop such policies and procedures. - An effective plan to address any leadership or staff turnover.

-This standard was met in the initial application submitted on February 1, 2018, and the information in the amended application also meets the standard.
+This standard was met in the initial application submitted on February 1, 2018.